|

 protracted segment showing gullible theater patrons making

+fools of themselves.
 How many audience members actually gazed into Desmond's

 blinking eye and tumbled helplessly